ClaudioZandonella/PRDA/README.md

 <!-- badges: end -->

-PRDAbeta allows performing a prospective or retrospective design analysis to evaluate inferential risks (i.e., power, Type M error, and Type S error) in a study considering Pearson’s correlation between two variables or mean comparisons (one-sample, paired, two-samples, and Welch’s t-test).
+{PRDAbeta} allows performing a prospective or retrospective design analysis to evaluate inferential risks (i.e., power, Type M error, and Type S error) in a study considering Pearson’s correlation between two variables or mean comparisons (one-sample, paired, two-sample, and Welch’s *t*-test).

 For an introduction to design analysis and a general overview of the package see `vignettes("PRDAbeta_overview")`.
 Examples for retrospective